Christian Care Centre

 Quick Facts

-• Rates of violence against women and girls in Solomon Islands are among the highest in the world.
-According to the 2009 Solomon Islands Family Health and Safety Study, two-thirds of women between the ages of 15 and 49 have experienced violence.
+- Rates of violence against women and girls in Solomon Islands are among the highest in the world.
+According to the 2009 Solomon Islands Family Health and Safety Study, two-thirds of women between the ages of 15 and 49 have experienced violence by an intimate partner.

-• In 2018, the CCC reached 319 women and children.
-The centre is the only provider of medium-term shelter to women and children affected by violence.
+- The centre is the only provider of medium-term shelter to women and children affected by violence.
+In 2025, CCC provided safe accommodation to 204 women and children.

-• Women generally stay at the centre for up to 14 days but can stay longer if they are awaiting court proceedings or family mediation.
+- The average length of stay is between two weeks and two months, but women can stay longer if they are awaiting court proceedings or family mediation.